At least 9 people shot at Allen Premium Outlets in Texas; shooting suspect dead

 "He heard gunshots, went to the gunshots, engaged the suspect and neutralized the suspect," Harvey said.

-The Collin County Sheriff's Office also confirmed to CBS Texas that the scene had been secured and that the shooter was dead.
+The Collin County Sheriff's Office also confirmed to CBS Texas that the scene had been secured and that the suspect was dead.

 Nine victims were transported by paramedics to local hospitals, Allen Fire Chief Jonathan Boyd said.
 He did not confirm their conditions.